rmsr2004/f1-live/README.md

 Github: https://github.com/rmsr2004.com

-##
+## Preview

-This project was developed as a personal app to follow the Formula 1 season live with modern technologies and usability in mind.

 ![Home Page](assets/homepage.png)

 ![Grand Prix Details](assets/grandprix.png)

 ![Standings](assets/standings.png)

+##

+This project was developed as a personal app to follow the Formula 1 season live with modern technologies and usability in mind.